 St Paul's Church is situated in the New England area of Peterborough.
 (Go to the bottom of this page & click on Virtual Tour, to see the inside of the building).
 It is part of the Christian denomination known as The Church of England and is within the Diocese of Peterborough.
 The Parish came into existence with the advent of the railways in the Nineteenth Century, although it can no longer be described as a railway parish.
 It comprises an inner urban housing estate with a population of 9,000 and growing all the time.
-It is very multi cultural and in the last 2 or 3 years around the Triangle area there has sprung up 4 small supermarkets which are mostly Polish/Lithuanian foods; a Lithuanian restaurant; an Afghanistan restaurant and a Turkish restaurant; a Polish fast take-away plus Indian, Chinese, Pizza.
-An established print & photocopy shop, Minuteman, are opposite the Vicarage & look after the printing of our church magazine plus other work we need doing.
+It is very multi cultural and in the last 2 or 3 years around the Triangle area there has sprung up 4 small supermarkets which are mostly Polish/Lithuanian foods; a Lithuanian restaurant; a Portuguese restaurant; various take-away plus Indian, Chinese, Pizza.
+An established print & photocopy shop, Malcolm and Sue Print shop, are opposite the Vicarage & look after most of the printing we have done.

 In January 2016 we celebrated the Collation and Induction of Rev Ron as Vicar of St Paul's benefice.
 Since 1999 the former Bishop of Peterborough put St Paul's into suspension which meant that it could not have a Vicar.
 A priest appointed would have the title Priest in Charge instead.
 In Autumn 2015 the current Bishop (Bishop Donald) encouraged the lifting of the suspension which meant that the priest (i.e. Rev Ron) would be the Vicar.

 In 2019 it was St Paul's 150th Anniversary Year with different events and services during the year as we give thanks for the Consecration of St Paul's on 28 May 1869.